|

 Cypress Marrs | Research Associate

-Cypress Marrs is a Senior Research Analyst at the Housing Initiative at Penn (HIP).
+Cypress Marrs is a Research Associate at the Housing Initiative at Penn (HIP).
 Cypress holds a MS in social policy with a certificate in data analytics at the University of Pennsylvania's School of Social Policy and Practice and holds a BA from the Division of Languages and Literature at Bard College.

 |

-Chi-Hyun Kim | Housing Research Analyst
+Chi-Hyun Kim | Research Associate

-Chi-Hyun Kim is a Research Analyst at the Housing Initiative at Penn (HIP).
+Chi-Hyun Kim is a Research Associate at the Housing Initiative at Penn (HIP).
 He received his Bachelor of Arts in Psychology at the University of Chicago.
 Previously, he served as an AmeriCorps VISTA member at the Housing Alliance of Pennsylvania, before continuing as a data analyst at the same organization.
 His research interests lie in eviction prevention and other policies to foster housing stability, as well as broader efforts to ensure sustainable and equitable cities for all.

 |